zcutlip/mock-op/docs/ADVANCED-USAGE.md

 ```

-The response directory above shows the normal `commands` subdictionary, in addition to the `commands_with_input` dictionary.
+The response directory above shows the normal `commands` sub-dictionary, in addition to the `commands_with_input` dictionary.
 So if one were to simulate deleting a batch of items, you would:
 - Start with a JSON list hashing to the appropriate entry above (fc4bcec96b5abaca5effb19e02d128a3 in this case)
 - Pipe the JSON list to `mock-op`
 - Provide the arguments to `mock-op`: `--format json item delete - --vault "Test Data 3"`